Amyotrophic Lateral Sclerosis Treatment

 Physical therapy is an important part of treatment and helps to relieve cramping and muscular pain.
 Passive stretching helps to avoid permanent contraction of muscles (contractures) that may cause joint problems.

 Other therapies, such as occupational therapy and speech therapy, are also used in treatment.
 ALS patients require a diet of high-energy foods that are easy to swallow.
 Patients may benefit from a nutritionist.
 If the patient is not able to maintain adequate nutrition, a percutaneous endoscopic gastrostomy (PEG), or feeding tube, is usually inserted.
 This has been shown to prolong life in ALS patients who are losing weight.

 Some ALS patients may also need pulmonary consultants and respiratory therapists to assist breathing.
 Fewer than 5% of patients use long-term ventilation support.
 Noninvasive forms of breathing assistance (e.g., continuous positive airway pressure [CPAP], bilevel positive airway pressure [BiPAP]) may be used to improve the patient's quality of life.

 Depression is very common among ALS patients.
 Antidepressant medication and counseling can help patients and their families cope.

 Amyotrophic lateral sclerosis is a terminal illness.
-Fifty percent of patients die within 3 years of diagnosis; 20% live 5 years; and 10% live 10 years.
+Fifty percent of patients die within 3 years of diagnosis; 20 percent live 5 years; and 10 percent live 10 years.
 Hospice care can provide comfort and dignity to patients and their loved ones.